AbdullahAlShaad/notes/kubernetes/kubernetes.md

 ### Service Type

+#### Cluster IP
+Service creates a virtual IP inside  the cluster to enable communication between different services such as between a set of backend pods and a set of frontend pods.
+Cluster IP used by the Service proxies.

 #### NodePort
-: NodePort Service listens to a Port on the node(s) and forward requests on that port to a port on the Pod.
+NodePort Service listens to a Port on the node(s) and forward requests on that port to a port on the Pod.
 We can access NodePort service from outside the cluster.
 We can use any nodes IP and `nodeport` to get service.
 NodePort Service forward requests to Pod randomly, or we can set up our own load balancing solutions.

 ![alt text](https://github.com/Shaad7/notes/blob/master/images/NodePort.png?raw=true
 "IPVS proxy mode")